ekkusa/ekkusa/README.md

 ## Welcome to my Profile
 Hello!
 I'm exer, a highschool student.
 I mainly do development for Sony TAMA, that includes XZ2 and XZ3, there is also the XZ2p and XZ2c but I think I'll be developing for only those 2 devices.
 I also do some slight huawei development, but it's kind of bricked at the moment so development is halted.

-If you'd like to see where I do my development at, then you should checkout @Miyo
+If you'd like to see where I do my development at, then you should checkout https://github.com/Miiyo